hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_batch/batch2_states.md

     state COMPLETED
    direction LR
    [*]             --> READY         : on create - normal or gated first chunk
-   [*]             --> GATE_WAITING  : on create - gated non-first chunk
+   [*]             --> GATE_WAITING  : on create - gated jobs for all but the first chunk
    GATE_WAITING    --> READY         : on gate release - gated
-   QUEUED          --> READY         : on gate release - gated (for compatibility with legacy QUEUED state up to 7.1.8-SNAPSHOT)
+   QUEUED          --> READY         : on gate release - gated (for compatibility with legacy QUEUED state up to Hapi-fhir version 7.1)
    READY           --> QUEUED        : placed on kafka (maint.)

   %% worker processing states